 Over time, paladin came to refer to other high-level officials in the royal courts.
 Today, a Paladin is defined as a knightly champion, often associated with a strong oath or commitment to a cause, typically involving justice, protection, and upholding good.

 Our name is a creative ode to the great Paladin’s of the past.
 We believe our purpose is to champion the use of fountain pens and the art of handwriting, which has come eerily close to extinction with the invention of computers, tablets, and cell phones.
-We here at Paladin Pen Company are committed to our cause and wish to uphold good by providing a product worthy of the name.
+We here at Paladin Pen Company are committed to our cause and wish to uphold good by providing products and pen restorations worthy of the name.

 If you would like to join our cause and become a “Pen Paladin” in the Legion of Legend, click the button below and join our e-mail list.